-An excellent place to start is to build a website where you can upload your music and then direct fans there.
+An excellent place to start building an online presence as an artist is to build a website where you can upload your music and then direct fans there.
 Even without expert technical or design knowledge, you can create a slick, smart website that allows you to upload new tracks and share them with fans.
 Websites will really help you in the long run to reach your fans about various announcements.

 Having a website makes you look professional, as though you mean business, and you can encourage visitors to download your tracks, purchase albums and merchandise and find out when your upcoming tour dates are too.

 2) Getting Your Music on Bandsintown & Songkick